One of the most common questions we get is: “What score should we use as a cut-off for candidates?”

 General Guideline

-As a rule of thumb, candidates scoring above 65% are typically demonstrating the skills required to succeed in the role.
+As a rule of thumb, candidates scoring above 65% to 70% typically demonstrate the skills required to succeed in the role and should be reviewed first.

 Candidates scoring below 65% may lack core competencies — and are less likely to perform well in the job.